Bend Fire & Rescue Careers and Volunteer Opportunities

 First, complete our interest card.
 The interest card allows us to notify you when we are testing for a position within our department.

-Central Oregon Path to Firefighter/Paramedic
+Central Oregon Path to Becoming and Firefighter/Paramedic

 Why should you become a firefighter?

-How to become a firefighter?
+How do you become a firefighter?

 Multi-Step Process